ci010/electron-vue-next/docs/index.md

 ## Development

 Due to the project is following the [security](https://www.electronjs.org/docs/tutorial/security) guideline.
 It does not allow the renderer to access node by default.
+The [Service](#service) is a simple solution to isolate renderer logic and the vulnerable logic with full nodejs module access.
+See [this](#option-using-node-modules-in-renderer-process) section if you want to directly use node modules in renderer process.

+### Service

-You should use [Service](/src/main/services/Service.ts) to encapsulate your nodejs operation and use the hook `useService('NameOfService')` to use in renderer side.
+A Service lives in a class in `src/main/services`.
+It should contain some of your core logic with file or network access in main process.
+It exposes these logic to renderer process.
+You call the hook `useService('NameOfService')` to use it in renderer side.

-### Writing Service

-To write a service, you
+The concept of service is totally optional.
+This is a design for security. ***If you think this is redundent and not fit with your program design, you can just remove it.***

+#### Create a new Service

 Add a file to the `/src/main/services` named `BarService.ts`